 Sep 2020: Survived CHI 2021 submission deadline during a global Pandemic.

-Aug 2020: Joined Graduate Student Government Association at Georgia Tech as the Vice President of Conference Funds and the Member of Executive Cabinet.
+Aug 2020: Joined Georgia Tech Graduate Student Government Association as the Vice President of Conference Funds.

 I firmly believe in creating futures where the economy favors qualitative development,